-Elisa's stylised images blurry the aesthetics between pop culture references whilst playing with the limits between fantasy and reality.
+The Silencio series is a nostalgic homage to cinema.
+Elisa's stylized images blur the line between pop culture references and the personalities of the women she portrays, while playing with the boundary between fantasy and reality.

-The work questions how society shapes and depicts women's image in movies: although there are sometimes complex characters with deep layers, this doesn’t happen often enough, sadly.
-The roles women are typically cast into in film limit the range and possibility of what and who a woman can be.
+The work raises questions about how society shapes and depicts women's images in movies.
+Although complex and deep female characters are sometimes portrayed, this is not often enough.
+The roles women are typically cast into in films limit the range and possibility of what and who a woman can be.